pret/pokeemerald/INSTALL.md

 ```
 Once the process finishes, restart your machine.

 The next step is to choose and install a Linux distribution from the Microsoft Store.
 The following instructions will assume Ubuntu as the Linux distribution of choice.
-Advanced users can pick a preferred Linux distribution, but build instructions may differ.
+Advanced users can pick a preferred Linux distribution, but setup instructions may differ.

 Open the [Microsoft Store Linux Selection](https://aka.ms/wslstore), click Ubuntu, then click Get, which will install the Ubuntu distribution.
 If the link does not work, then open the Microsoft Store manually, and search for the Ubuntu app (choose the one with no version number).